-Prerequisites: AR261, AR262, and AR263
+Prerequisites: AR261, AR262, and AR263 Schedule: 4 hours weekly [Lecture (2), Lab (8)]

 This course critically explores selected theories and philosophies within the discourse underpinning architectural and urban theories of the late 20th and early 21st centuries.
 An emphasis is placed on interpolating these theories toward their instrumentalization in practice.